semiformal-net/diet_api/README.md

 ## Testing locally

-Note that the container expects a `/workspace` directory.
+Note that the container expects a `/workspace` directory containing a file called `query.json`.
 Google cloud build will make this automatically, but if running locally you need to mount it.

 ```
 docker build --tag find_diet:batch .
 mkdir /tmp/workspace/
+cp query.json /tmp/workspace
 docker run -v /tmp/workspace/:/workspace find_diet:batch
 ```

-The container will grind all available CPUs on your machine then output `/tmp/workspace/output.json`
+The container will grind all available CPUs on your machine then output `/tmp/workspace/report_*.html`

 ## Deploy with Google cloud run

+1. Make a new project in GCP.
+Call it "diet-batch"

+2. Set the project and make a bucket

 ```
-PROJECT_ID=diets-325702
+PROJECT_ID=diet-batch

 gcloud config set project $PROJECT_ID

 #make a bucket
-gsutil mb gs://dietbatch
+gsutil mb gs://dietbatchworkspace

-# build gcr.io/diets-325702/diet_api:batch
+# build gcr.io/diets-batch/diet_api:batch
 #  this container contains a query.json file with diet jobs to run
-#  the container outputs the results to /workspace/output.json (hardcoded)
+#  the container outputs the results to /workspace/report_*.html

 gcloud builds submit --config cloudbuild.yaml

 # this "build" runs the above container
-# the container outputs the results to /workspace/output.json (hardcoded)
+# the container outputs the results to /workspace/report_*.html
 #  (cloud build mounts /workspace for all jobs by default)
 # the build job uploads the output.json to gs://dietbatch
 gcloud builds submit --config cloudbuild_batch.yaml